dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 }
 ```

-A refining declaration that uses `...` must actually be refining a corresponding declaration in the
+A refining declaration that uses `...` must actually be refining a corresponding declaration in the base module.

 ## **Error: can't change if a module export is default (_name_)** {#ref_default_export_unchangeable}